sigstore/cosign/specs/SBOM_SPEC.md

 This document does not specify how these "links" are created.
 A naming convention or the [in-progress OCI `references` API](https://github.com/opencontainers/image-spec/issues/827) are viable options.

-This document does not specify how clients should behave When multiple SBOMs are present for an image.
+This document does not specify how clients should behave when multiple SBOMs are present for an image.
 Clients may list all the SBOMs, or may provide tooling to filter based on SBOM type or scope.

 ## Overall Layout